 13. Not implementing new techniques

-Blogging is all about learning and implementing.
+Blogging is all about learning and implementing, like I said earlier.

 I must be such a nag because I’m repeating that phrase so much.
 You’re probably sharpening your pitchfork now, aren’t you?